 #1 When the fry hatch, the parents split the jobs.
 The male looks after the territory, keeping everyone safe.
 The female tends to the unhatched eggs, the larvae and juveniles.

-If the male neglects his responsibility, or he’s too excited about it, this may infuriate the female.
+If the male neglects his responsibility or is too excited about it, this may infuriate the female.
 Usually, nothing happens.
 However, the parents may eat the eggs and larvae!

 If this shows signs of happening, remove the male from.